BWibo/3dcitydb-mkdocs/docs/3dcitydb/db-procedures.md

 ## Delete procedures

-The `citydb_pkg` package contains a set of functions that facilitate to delete single and multiple city objects.
+The `citydb_pkg` package contains a set of functions that facilitate to delete single and multiple features.
 Each function automatically takes care of integrity constraints between relations in the database.
 These functions can be seen as low-level APIs providing a delete function for each relation ranging from a single polygon in the table `GEOMETRY_DATA` (`delete_geometry_data`) up to a complete feature (`delete_feature`).
 This should help users to develop more complex delete operations on top of these low-level functions without re-implementing their functionality.

+Most of the delete functions take the primary key ID value of the entry to be deleted as input parameter and return the ID value if the entry has been successfully removed.
+So, if `NULL` is returned, the entry is either already gone or the deletion did not work due to an error.
+Nearly every delete function comes with a pendant to delete multiple entries at once.
+These alternative functions take an array of ID values as input and return the ID values of the successfully deleted entry a SET OF INTEGER values.
+A simple code example to delete features based on a query result can look like this:

 ``` SQL
 -- single version